ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/suggestions.dotnet.markdown

   you can query for similar terms when querying an index.

 * This article provides examples of querying an index for suggestions.
-  Find all suggestions API methods listed [here](../../client-api/session/querying/how-to-work-with-suggestions#syntax).
+  Find the Suggestions API methods listed [here](../../client-api/session/querying/how-to-work-with-suggestions#syntax).

 * In this page: